shkumaraman/free-web-hosting/README.md

 | ☁️ **HF Spaces Ready** | Designed for Hugging Face Docker Spaces |
 | 🔀 **Custom Domain** | Optional custom domain proxy via Cloudflare Workers |

-> ⚠️ **Resource Warning:** By default, this container is optimized for high performance and allocates ~5GB of RAM for the MariaDB buffer pool.
-Ensure your server has at least **8GB+ RAM**.
-If deploying on low-resource environments (1GB/2GB RAM), modify `/etc/my.cnf.d/16gb.cnf` in the Dockerfile before building.
+> 💡 **Resource Friendly:** This container is heavily optimized for low-resource environments like the Hugging Face free tier.
+MariaDB is pre-configured with a conservative 128MB buffer pool and optimized caching, making it run perfectly on servers with as little as **1GB to 2GB RAM**.

 ---